Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander_image.md

 ## Application

 This example uses the same `helper.PixelBlazeOutputExpanderHelper` to send commands to the PBOE.
+An additional shared code-file `helper.ImageHelper` is used to handle images.

 ### JBang Configuration and Imports